noyoshi/yoshibot/README.md

 - [ ] Prevent yoshibot from responding to old messages when he joins
 - [ ] Refactor him into a class
 - [ ] Refactor everything :o
+- [ ] Add unit testing using `jest`
+- [ ] Add CI using Travic CI or Buildkite
+- [ ] Add CD using docker if you are feeling ambitious
+- [ ] Make adding new commands and modules easier